 SGX and US-based Nasdaq – which are also in a long-term market technology partnership – are gauging interest among companies that could seek a concurrent or sequential listing on both the SGX and the Nasdaq, the exchange operators said.

-NSE and JSE can do same and open up opportunities for our technology companies.
+NSE and JSE can do same and open up opportunities for our technology companies.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).